TheOdinProject/curriculum/ruby_programming/computer_science/lesson_common_data_structures_algorithms.md

 <div class="lesson-content__panel" markdown="1">
   1. Glance over the [Wikipedia entry on Data Structures](http://en.wikipedia.org/wiki/Data_structure) for a high level overview of things.
   2. Learn about basic algorithms from Coursera's Algorithms course in [this video](http://www.youtube.com/watch?v=u2TwK3fED8A).
 The first 10 minutes are really the meat of the introduction to algorithms, the rest gets more mathematical (if you're so inclined).
-  3. Read the [Gentle Introduction to Algorithms for Web Developers](http://www.giocc.com/a-gentle-introduction-to-algorithms-for-web-developers.html) for another basic look at what algorithms are.
+  3. Read [What is an Algorithm and How Does it Make You a Better Programmer](http://blog.thefirehoseproject.com/posts/what-is-an-algorithm/) for another basic look at what algorithms are.
   4. Learn about how binary search works by watching [this video](https://www.youtube.com/watch?v=T98PIp4omUA) from Harvard's CS50 on YouTube.
   5. Now, we're going to focus on learning about binary search trees.
 Start by watching [this video](https://www.youtube.com/watch?v=FvdPo8PBQtc) to learn how a binary search tree is constructed from an unordered array.
   4. Next, learn about the principles of queues and stacks, which are concepts used in breadth-first search and depth-first search, respectively, by watching [this video](https://www.youtube.com/watch?v=6QS_Cup1YoI).